 TRANSFER PERMIT/HEALTH CERTIFICATE

-If you plan to sell, or otherwise transfer ownership of any bees or used beekeeping equipment please contact the Apiary Program to obtain a Transfer Permit/Health Certificate as required by RC 909.09.
+If you plan to sell, or otherwise transfer ownership of any bees or used beekeeping equipment please contact the Apiary Program to obtain a Transfer Permit/Health Certificate as required by ORC 909.09.
 Please note that a Transfer Permit/Health Certificate cannot be issued if serious bee diseases or pests are detected above threshold levels.

 IMPORTATION OF BEES OR USED BEEKEEPING EQUIPMENT

-If you are planning to purchase bees or beekeeping equipment from outside of Ohio, please note that these items require an official Certificate of Inspection from the state of origin to accompany the shipment (RC 909.10).
+If you are planning to purchase bees or beekeeping equipment from outside of Ohio, please note that these items require an official Certificate of Inspection from the state of origin to accompany the shipment (ORC 909.10).
 Bees brought into Ohio or moved out of Ohio also require a Certificate of Inspection.

 ODA encourages all beekeepers to have their apiaries inspected to help detect pest and diseases; however beekeepers may file a “No Consent Form” by March 15 each year with the department which indicates that they are denying an inspector access to an apiary.
 A “No Consent Form” can be downloaded here.
 Note: all apiary(s) from which bees or queens are sold MUST be inspected prior to obtaining a Certificate.